 Eligibility and Requirements

-- April 2019 - Matching process for finalists
+April - May 2021 - Interviews, matching process for finalists

-- July 2019 - Fellows begin (start dates can be flexible)
+July 2021 - Fellows report to host laboratories and begin fellowship (Start dates can be flexible)

-APHL member state laboratories interested in applying to host a bioinformatics fellow, please see the Host Laboratory Instructions and Application page.
+APHL member state and local laboratories interested in applying to host a Newborn Screening Bioinformatics and Data Analytics fellow may refer to the Host Laboratory Instructions and Application page